Upcoming structural changes to local government in England: Hampshire, Isle of Wight, Portsmouth, and Southampton

+This decision confirms that the Isle of Wight unitary authority will remain unchanged.

+In June 2026, Hampshire county council confirmed it would challenge the decision through a judicial review.

+The March 2026 ministerial decision was withdrawn on 7 September 2026.

 Norfolk and Suffolk

-Norfolk and Suffolk were announced as part of the priority programme on 5 February 2025.
+Norfolk and Suffolk was announced as part of the priority programme on 5 February 2025.
 The May 2025 local elections that would have taken place in Norfolk and Suffolk were cancelled.
+The elections in May 2026 were initially cancelled, but were later reinstated.

+Norfolk and Suffolk Combined County Authority will be coterminous with the ceremonial counties of Norfolk and Suffolk.